hqywork/EntityFramework.wiki.Chinesize/Writing-an-EF7-Provider.md

 ![Datastoresource generic](http://i.imgur.com/rNucpFG.png)

 ## <a name="optionaloverride"></a> Optional Overrides
+These classes do not *need* to be implemented, but they are a way to extend provider features.

 ### Infrastructure.Database
 This class provides access to APIs custom to the database of the provider.
 This class is best used as a proxy to DatastoreCreator which should contain the